ernestoguimaraes/rankerworker/README.md

 > Distributes the rows in an ordered partition into a specified number of groups.
 The groups are numbered, starting at one.
 For each row, NTILE returns the number of the group to which the row belongs.

-In other others, NLITE will take your data, and separate it according the value you add.
+In other others, NTILE will take your data, and separate it according the value you add.
 Example:

-###  Before NLITE
+###  Before NTILE

 | ID        | Name           | Rate  |
 | ------------- |:-------------:| -----:|